surister/cratedb-guide/docs/home/index.md

 Welcome to the official CrateDB Documentation.
 Whether you're a developer, database administrator, or just starting your journey with CrateDB, our documentation provides the information and knowledge needed to build real-time analytics and hybrid search applications that leverage CrateDB's unique features.

-* Real-time indexing automatically indexes all columns, including nested structures, as data is ingested, eliminating the need to worry about indexing strategy;
+* Real-time indexing automatically indexes all columns, including nested structures, as data is ingested, eliminating the need to worry about indexing strategy.
-* The flexible data schema dynamically adapts based on the data you ingest, offering seamless integration and instant readiness for analysis;
+* The flexible data schema dynamically adapts based on the data you ingest, offering seamless integration and instant readiness for analysis.
 * Columnar storage enables ultra-fast aggregations, enabling instant AI-ready data-driven decisions and ad-hoc query performance.
-* The fully distributed SQL query engine, built on top of Apache Lucene, ensures performant aggregations and complex joins on large datasets of semi- structured data.
+* The fully distributed SQL query engine, built on top of Apache Lucene, ensures performant aggregations and complex joins on large datasets of semi-structured data.
 * Unified data platform approach enables analyzing relational, JSON, time-series, geospatial, full-text, and vector data within a single system, eliminating the need for multiple databases.
 * PostgreSQL wire protocol compatible SQL and HTTP interface makes integration with an extensive 3rd party ecosystem of AI/ML frameworks for advanced data analysis.

-::::{grid} 1
+::::::{grid} 1
 :margin: 1
 :padding: 2